modularml/mojo/docs/index.md

 metaprogramming.
 With Mojo, you can write portable code that's faster than C and seamlessly inter-op with the Python ecosystem.

-Mojo is now available for local development! 🔥
+The Mojo SDK is available for Linux and macOS! 🔥

 <p><a class="modLink" href="https://developer.modular.com/download">Get the Mojo
 SDK</a></p>